dfinity/interface-spec/spec/index.md

 <div class="note">

-Some canisters may not be able to make sense of callbacks after upgrades; these should be stopped first, to wait for all outstanding callbacks that are not marked as deleted, or be uninstalled first, to prevent outstanding callbacks from being invoked (by marking the corresponding call contexts as deleted).
+Some canisters may not be able to make sense of callbacks after upgrades; these should be stopped first, to wait for all outstanding callbacks, or be uninstalled first, to prevent outstanding callbacks from being invoked (by marking the corresponding call contexts as deleted).
 It is expected that the canister admin (or their tooling) does that separately.

 </div>